 Tickets available at the door for all events except Angus' MacDonald's Celebration Launch

 Come to join us in the West Highland Hotel for the inaugural Mallaig Book Festival over the weekend of Friday 21st to Sunday 23rd October.
 It will be a fabulous mixture of authors and events for all ages.
-Children's events include a creative writing workshop* for primary age and appearances by Bookbug to entertain pre-school children with stories, rhymes, and songs.
+Children's events include a creative writing workshop for primary school age and appearances by Bookbug to entertain pre-school children with stories, rhymes, and songs.

 It will matter not if the climate hurls abuse at us, for all the events are held under one roof, where both accommodation and food is available at special festival rates.
 During the evenings there will be music by the talented duo Elsa Jean McTaggart and Gary Lister, and if you play you are welcome to bring along your instrument to join in!

 We will be selling a range of signed books by the participating authors and there will be other book stalls too

 The programme is listed below.
 To read the authors' bios go to www.a-write-highland-hoolie.com

 All events include time for questions & book signings

 FRIDAY OCTOBER 21ST